 - Start the milk flowing by relaxing and massaging your breasts gently (see the photo below).

 - Feel your breast to see if you can find the spot where the milk-collecting ducts widen.
-This is usually well behind the nipple.
-It can feel as if there is a change in the texture of the breast tissue.
+This is usually about 2-3cm from the base of your nipple.
+It can feel as if there is a slight change in the texture of the breast tissue.

 - Place your thumb above and finger below this point in a C-shape as shown in the picture below.